move-ucsb/DynamoVis/README.md

 </figure>

 ## Usage
-0. Make sure to have [Java 15 installed](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html) and set up in your system or user PATH.
+0. Make sure to have [Java 17 installed](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and set up in your system or user PATH.
    - To check Java version, start Terminal and type `java -version`.
-The version listed should be 15 or higher.
+The version listed should be 17.
-2. Download the latest release (`DynamoVis-1.0.zip`) [here](https://github.com/move-ucsb/DynamoVis/releases).
+2. Download the latest release (`DynamoVis-1.0.2.zip`) [here](https://github.com/move-ucsb/DynamoVis/releases).
 3. Unzip the folder anywhere on your machine.
-4. Double-click on `DynamoVis-1.0.jar`
+4. Double-click on `DynamoVis.jar`
    - If this doesn't do anything:
      - (Windows) Double-click on `run_windows.bat`
      - (macOS) Start Terminal, type `cd ` (with a white space).
 Drag and drop the DynamoVis folder on the terminal window and press enter.
 Type `./run_unix.sh` or `bash run_unix.sh`and press enter.

 5. If your system shows a security pop up from an unidentified developer, it is safe to ignore it.
    - (Windows) On the security pop up `More info -> Run anyway`.
    - (macOS) Click `OK` on the security pop up to close it.
-Then go into your `System Preferences > Security & Privacy` and then click `Open Anyway` next to the message that `DynamoVis-1.0.jar` was blocked.
+Then go into your `System Preferences > Security & Privacy` and then click `Open Anyway` next to the message that `DynamoVis.jar` was blocked.

 6. The DynamoVis software will open with the initial _Input Data and Animation Configuration_ and _Status_ windows.